HOW CAN YOU HELP?

 You can make a difference in a young person's life by sharing your time, talents or resources.
 If you are ready to volunteer or would like additional information, please fill out our Volunteer Request Form

-Coaches work one-on-one with an assigned student to help them acheive their goals.
+Coaches work one-on-one with an assigned student to help them achieve their goals.
 Coaches must complete all volunteer forms, pass a background check, and participate in a training workshop.
 Coaches commit to mentor a student for a full school year.
-Coaches must be in contact with the student at least once a week by phone and once in person, preferrably during the weekly support session.
+Coaches must be in contact with the student at least once a week by phone and once in person, preferably during the weekly support session.

 There are many opportunities to support the day-to-day operations of Project LIFT.
 Volunteers help with administrative needs including paperwork, communication and event planning.
 During the school year, volunteers are needed to provide transportation from the schools to our program location.